TritonDataCenter/sdc-papi/docs/index.md

 A human-readable long-form description of a package.

     "description": "4GB RAM, 1 CPUs, and 131GB Disk.
 Required for Img Creation."

+## Package: fss

+Sets a limit on the number of fair share scheduler (FSS) CPU shares for a VM.
+This value is relative, so a value only has meaning in relation to other VMs on the same CN.
+If one VM has a value 2048 and one has a value 1024, the VM with 2048 should expect to get more time from the scheduler.
+The rest of SDC calls this value 'cpu_shares'.

+For some more information, see also references to 'cpu-shares' in the [SmartOS zonecfg(1M) man page.](https://smartos.org/man/1M/zonecfg)

+    "fss": 1024

 ## Package: group